 National Australia Bank Limited (ABN 12 004 044 937, AFSL and Australian Credit Licence 230686) (“NAB”) is the Credit Provider and Issuer of Qantas Premier credit cards on behalf of Qantas Airways Limited ABN 16 009 661 901.
 NAB has acquired the business relating to the Credit Cards from Citigroup Pty Limited (ABN 88 004 325 080, AFSL and Australian Credit Licence 238098) (“Citi”) and has appointed Citi to assist to administer the products.

-The Qantas Premier Everyday Mastercard is the entry-level in Qantas’ Premier cards range, with a lower income requirement and lower annual fee than the Qantas Premier Platinum Mastercard and Qantas Premier Titanium Mastercard.
+The Qantas Premier Everyday Mastercard is the entry-level in Qantas’ Premier cards range, with a lower annual fee and minimum credit limit than the Qantas Premier Platinum Mastercard and Qantas Premier Titanium Mastercard.